kodekloudhub/advanced-golang/docs/05-api-development-project/01-api-development-project.md

 }
 ```

-If we were later to update the code to use a MySQL database instead of a simple slice, it would be possible to get errors from the database, so having the method also return `error`, future proofs it.
+If we were later to update the code to use a MySQL database instead of a simple slice, it would be possible to get errors from the database, so having the method also return `error` future proofs it.

 ## func (t *Task) getTask() error